Sualeha-creates/ACTED-Recruitment-Portal-Design/README.md

-ACTED Recruitment Portal – Webpage Design
+🌟ACTED Recruitment Portal – Webpage Design

 A simple HTML & CSS design inspired by the ACTED Recruitment Portal.
 The page includes an about section, job openings list, and a clean structured layout using Font Awesome icons.

-Features
+🚀Features

 Header with logo and title